rpresa94/dev-challenge/README.md

 ---
  - `/courses/<course_id>` Used to retrieve information about an individual course
 ---
- - `/courses/<course_id>/lessons` Used to retrieve all lessons for an individual course
----
 ### Model definitions

 There will be additional data returned from the API, but for this exercise, you will only need the following;
 ```
-  user: {
-    id: INT,
-    email: STRING,
-    firstName: STRING,
-    lastName: STRING,
-    displayName: STRING
-  }
   category: {
     id: INT,
     title: STRING